- Adobe Premiere User Guide

 Step 9: You have to render your saved project now.

-Step 10: After rendering it, save your project again.
+Step 10: After rendering it, save your project again and export the video as you like.

-Video tutorial on how to do chroma key in Adobe Premiere Pro:
+Below is a video tutorial on how to do chroma key in Adobe Premiere Pro which will show you in detials:

 Product-related questions?
 Speak directly to our Support Team >>